 Appendicitis happens when your appendix, a small finger-shaped structure that sticks out from your large intestine on the right side, gets inflamed and filled with pus.
 The inflammation is usually caused by a blockage, but may be caused by an infection.

-Without treatment, an inflamed appendix can rupture, causing the lining of the abdomen to get infected.
+Without treatment, an inflamed appendix can rupture, infecting the lining of the abdomen.
+Rupture is most common among infants, occurring in up to 95% of cases.
 That can be a life-threatening condition.

 Signs and Symptoms